 Older people have physical problems that disrupt their sleep, and they have bad habits that sustain and advance their mental and physical problems.
 Because sleep is an integrating experience, problems with it feed in from all aspects of one’s health.
 If you eat, exercise, or think poorly then all or any of these can contribute.
 And when there are multiple causes, as there usually are, then these causes are interlinked and cannot be addressed separately.

 You might think about sleep problems as similar to weight loss problems as both are systemic and, in both cases, the “problem” is not really the problem, it’s the symptom.
-You cannot “fix” sleep by addressing sleep any more than you can fix being overweight by reducing your weight.
+You cannot “fix” sleep by forcing yourself to sleep any more than you can fix being overweight by dieting.
 Those are end results but they do not provide the means.

 In the fourth and last section of this series we’ll summarize the answer to the question, “Who Says What Sleep Is?”
 I will emphasize that in order to sleep better you need to reframe this question at several levels: who you’re listening to, whom you’re giving authority to, and what you’re willing to do about it.

 Your waking mind focuses on external action, not internal awareness.
 Internal awareness is the territory of your sleeping mind and realms of unrestrained awareness.
 We have other minds and harbor multiple personalities, but our one awake personality represents us.

 Actually, even that isn’t true as anyone who knows you well will tell you, but we think of ourselves as if it was true.
 We see ourselves as an integral oneness, even if we have a disordered personality.
 Those who don’t see their own internal oneness we call schizophrenic.